JMCanning78/MahjongSite/README.md

 characters equivalently.
 The `settings.py` file has only comments (starting with a pound character, `#`) and assignments that all start without any indent.
 Change the information in the EMAIL section to point to your **_outgoing_** email server.
-You can usually find this in the settings of your email composition program.
-You'll need the host server name, the 'port' that the host listens on for mail requests, the email account that you use when accessing that server.
+You can usually find this information by looking at the settings of the program you use to compose emails.
+You'll need the (smtp) host server name, the 'port' that the host listens on for mail requests, the email account that you use when accessing that server.

     1. Set the `EMAILSERVER` parameter to the server or host name.
        It can be a numeric address like 10.100.1.200, but must be inside